Good Ride Cowboy

 "Good Ride Cowboy" is a song written by Jerrod Niemann, Bryan Kennedy, Richie Brown and Bob Doyle, and recorded by American country music artist Garth Brooks.
 It was released in October 2005 as the first single from his tenth studio album The Lost Sessions.
 The song is a tribute to Brooks' friend Chris LeDoux, champion rodeo bareback rider and country musician.
-Released in late 2005 as a single, the song went on to peak at #3 on the Billboard Hot Country Songs charts.
+Released in late 2005 as a single, the song went on to peak at number three on the Billboard Hot Country Songs charts.

 Content

 Brooks briefly emerged from retirement in late 2005 to record the upbeat "Good Ride Cowboy", shortly after the death of singer Chris LeDoux.
 Brooks first performed the song at the CMA awards show, while the CMA Chairman's Award of Merit was presented in LeDoux's honor.

 In an interview conducted with CMT, Brooks stated, "I knew if I ever recorded any kind of tribute to Chris, it would have to be up-tempo, happy ... a song like him ... not some slow, mournful song.
 He wasn't like that.
 Chris was exactly what our heroes are supposed to be.
 He was a man's man.
-A good friend."
+A good friend".